-&lt;sup>1 The appropriate chief officer has a broad discretion to refer enforcement matters to the committee.
+1 The appropriate chief officer has a broad discretion to refer enforcement matters to the next possible planning committee (major applications).
 In practice, the sort of enforcement cases likely to be considered appropriate for member decision would be in particular:

-• where officers propose not to take enforcement action on a controversial issue on matters of strategic importance

-• on matters which, though minor individually, have a considerable cumulative effect

-• where a decision could set a precedent establishing or varying priorities for enforcement action.
+[•] where officers propose not to take enforcement action on a controversial issue on matters which, though minor individually, have a considerable cumulative effect where a decision could set a precedent establishing or varying priorities for enforcement action.